Greg-Hitchon/spfx-mgt-multi-webpart/README.md

 # spfx-mgt-multi-webpart
-Repo of issue with mgt and multiple webparts. just made these completely seperate to fully test 2 webpart scenario.
+Repro of issue with mgt and multiple webparts. just made these completely seperate to fully test 2 webpart scenario.

 # Environment:
 * Node: 14.16.1